Health Walk Groups

 New Health Walks and Buggy Walks

-Most of our Health Walk groups are up and running again.
-Along with our existing groups we now have a number of new groups would have started up recently in Castletown, Fort William and Kyle of Lochalsh, with groups in Golspie and Fort Augustus to follow this spring.
+Most of our walking groups are up and running again.
+Along with our 13 existing groups, we now have a number of new groups would have started up recently in Lairg, Assynt and on Raasay.

-In partnership with CALA we also have a new programme of Buggy Walks.
-Groups are now running in Thurso, Kilmallie, Kinlochleven, Strontian and Ardgour, with more to follow this spring/summer.
+In partnership with CALA (Care & Learning Alliance) we also have a regular programme of Buggy Walks.
+Groups are now running in Thurso, Kilmallie, Kinlochleven, Strontian, Ardgour, Inverness, Alness, Dornoch and on the Black Isle.

 Think Nature Health Walks – Health Walks Co-ordinator